asimen1/ext-messenger/README.md

 ### Todos
 * Support cross tabs communication (e.g. content script from tab 1 to content script of tab 2).
 * connection.sendMessage: support array (multiples) in "toExtPart".
-* connection.sendMessage: support array (multiples) in "toTabIds" for background to non background.
 * connection.sendMessage: support * in "toTabIds" for background to non background (don't forget the "fromTabId" assignment...).

 License